Vendaarlia/my-portfolio/README.md

 # SnapVision Photography & Marketing Agency Portfolio
 ___
 Welcome to the Photography & Marketing Agency Portfolio project!
 This repository showcases the work of our agency in both photography and marketing services.
-We utilize React and the map function to display projects and testimonials from separate data arrays stored in separate files.
+We utilize React and the .map() metod to display projects and testimonials from separate data arrays stored in separate files.

 ## Overview